Last reviewed on 1st November 2023 by Martin Alexander (Mortgage Advisor)

 - You need to vacate your current property by a certain date

 The reasons above are the most common for needing a fast mortgage, but there may be other reasons.
 Our advisors specialise in securing mortgages where time simply isn’t on the buyer’s side.

 You can speak to our advisors, who can get started on finding you the right mortgage immediately.
 More importantly, our advisors also have access to lenders with very fast turnaround times.

 How quickly can I get a mortgage?

 The speed at which a mortgage application can be completed also depends on the buyer’s circumstances.
-For instance, if you have ‘straightforward’ circumstances, such as a good credit score, sufficient proof of affordability and no large debt, then the mortgage process should be smooth sailing.
+For instance, if you have ‘straightforward’ circumstances, such as a good credit score, sufficient proof of affordability and no large debt, the mortgage process should be smooth sailing.

 Borrowers with clean-cut applications usually have a number of lenders available to them.
 This is a great position to be in, as mortgage applications can be turned around at lightning speeds.

 Some lenders may not be willing to lend, so finding the right lender with the right mortgage can take some time.
 Nonetheless, it doesn’t mean to say that it’s impossible to get a quick mortgage under these circumstances.

 Our advisors can also fast-track your mortgage to ensure it meets your expectations and any important dates.
 Mortgage brokers will always prioritise their client’s cases.
 We also have a dedicated team solely focused on fast-tracking mortgages.

 How long does it take to complete a mortgage?

-To understand the length of time it takes to complete a mortgage, it’s first important to learn about how the process works.
+To understand how long it takes to complete a mortgage, it’s first important to learn how the process works.

 - An agreement in principle/mortgage application